-Organization: University of Minnesota, Department of Soil, Water, and Climate
+Study author(s): Carl Rosen, University of Minnesota, Department of Soil, Water, and Climate

-chlorophyll contents than thenon-fumigated control, as well as higher petiole NO3-N concentrations early int eh season and higher N uptake into both vines and tubers, indicating that fumigation improves the ability of plants to acquire N from the soil.
-Fumigation had no clear effect on tuber sugar content, though it slightly improved the color of French fries made from the end of the tuber.
-Overall, fumigation treatment appeared to affect soil N cycling process and overall microbial activity negatively, but plants in fumigated plots had higher tuber yields, larger tubers, and greater ability to take up N than those in non-fumigated plots.
+chlorophyll contents than the non-fumigated control, as well as higher petiole NO3-N concentrations early in the season and higher N uptake into both vines and tubers, indicating that fumigation improves the ability of plants to acquire N from the soil.
+Fumigation had no clear effect on tuber sugar content, though it slightly improved the color of French fries made from the bud end of the tuber.
+Overall, fumigation treatment appeared to affect soil N cycling processes and overall microbial activity negatively, but plants in fumigated plots had higher tuber yields, larger tubers, and greater ability to take up N than those in non-fumigated plots.